openshift/openshift-origin-design/conventions/documentation/alerting.md

 ![inline alert details bottom](../images/alerting-inline-details-bottom.png)

-#### In Slideover
+#### In Side Panel
-When a Details View appears as a Slideover, the location of the inline alert should match how it appears as a standalone Details View.
+When a Details View appears as a Side Panel, the location of the inline alert should match how it appears as a standalone Details View.

 ![inline alert details slideover](../images/alerting-inline-details-slideover.png)